teknostatik/Web-Development/setup.md

 ## My dream setup

 Maybe I'm already living the dream, but the one thing I'd really like is to go back to doing everything on one computer.
 I also long for reasonably priced mechanical keyboards that are designed for people who just like to type, rather than gamers.
 Give me RGB and I will activate it, but sometimes I think something a bit more stylish might be more in keeping with the rest of my setup.
+I am actively working on this problem, and I suspect customising keyboards is going to become a new hobby soon.

 I also think I need to write a better dream setup section soon.